cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 )
 ```

-This command generates a file needed if we want to specify a version of our package.
-We can select a version to match our project version as well as what the compatibility of this version is.
-This plays a role when we specify a version within the `find_package(core_package VERSION 0.9)` command.
+This file is needed if we want to specify a version of our package.
+In our example we choose a version to match our project version as well as what the compatibility of this version is.
+This plays a role when we specify a version within the `find_package(core_project 1.0)` command.
 We will not go into more details here but I'm sure after this tutorial everyone should be able to look it up in the docs.

-Finally, our last step is to copy the just-generated config files into the install folder, which we can do with yet another `install(FILES ...)` command.
+Finally, our last step is to copy the just-generated config files into the install folder, which we can do with yet another `install(FILES ...)` command, providing all of our config files in the build folder into it and, as before, specifying their install destination:

 <!--
 `CPP_SETUP_START`